dtuma/processdash/processdash/README-build.txt

 Then simply run "ant" on the file "build.xml" in this directory.

+Many aspects of the build process are configurable via ant properties.
+You can override any <property> in the build.xml file by creating a file called "build.properties" in the "lib" subdirectory.
+Place name=value pairs in that file in java.util.Properties format, and your values will take precedence over the ones defined in build.xml.

 Optional: If you use Eclipse to edit Java code, take note:

    * A .classpath and .project file are included for your use.
 The